ccraddock/cloud_resume_challenge/README.md

 1. Use github actions to automatically deploy the frontend and backend based on some trigger.
 For example when a pull request is merged, or when a label is applied to the branch.

 I have had some experience with nearly every aspect of this challenge.
 I have some experience with Javascript, but not much.
 The only thing that is completely new is IaC.
-This is why I have decided to 'raise the bar' by adding additional funcitonality to the web application.
+This is why I have decided to 'raise the bar' by adding additional functionality to the web application.

 I am really worried about accidentally committing an AWS secret to this repository.
 I have enabled [Git Guardian](https://dashboard.gitguardian.com/) on this repository as a prophylactic.
 I configured the pre-commit, pre-push, and pre-receive hooks to scan for secrets at commit, push, and before sending to Github.
 This may be overkill, but hey, it is my credit card on the line.

-I need to figure out a way to check that it is working, adding an old secret to the README did not seem to work?!?
+I came across aws-vault when watching some youtube videos and have decided to use that as an additional means to avoid pushing my AWS keys to github.